-- the tissue health surrounding the surgical site
+- The tissue health surrounding the surgical site

-- the type of surgery needed – full bony horizontal tooth impaction vs partial bony wisdom tooth impaction
+- The type of surgery needed – full bony horizontal tooth impaction vs partial bony wisdom tooth impaction

-- surgical removal technique employed – tooth pulling vs root sectioning and careful elevation
+- Surgical removal technique employed – tooth pulling vs root sectioning and careful elevation

-- how well you take care of yourself after the tooth removal
+- How well you take care of yourself after the tooth removal

-- if you follow care instructions after wisdom tooth removal.
+- If you follow care instructions after wisdom tooth removal.

 Different Kinds of Impacted Wisdom Tooth Removals: Angular vs Horizontal vs Vertical Wisdom Tooth Impactions.
 Partially erupted vs Complete Bony Wisdom Tooth Impaction.
-An Oral Surgeon can discuss the differences in the above cases.
+An Dental Surgeon can discuss the differences in the above cases.